cagatay-softgineer/cagatay-softgineer/README.md

 🎓 I hold a degree in computer science from Firat University in Elazığ.

-💻 My areas of expertise include computers, software development, and Photoshop.
+💻 My areas of expertise include computers, software development and Photoshop.

 🌱 I'm constantly learning and exploring new technologies and frameworks.